A well-trained hunting partner starts in your yard – not the blind

 The key to training an excellent duck dog, or upland dog for that matter, is to never put your retriever in a position of having to perform in a way they have not been trained or conditioned to respond.
 This may not always be possible, but it should still be the goal.

 It is not fair to you or your retriever to put them in a new situation and then get frustrated and angry with them for not performing as you want or hoped they would.
-So, how can you avoid this?
-Exposure and conditioning.

 Training a duck dog begins with exposure

 Exposure and conditioning are two major aspects of any retriever training program.
 Exposure is simple.
 It is simply putting your retriever in a position to explore and smell new things in a non-threatening way.
 This may seem too simplistic, but I assure you it is not.
 Dogs learn about things through exposure and encouragement.
-Here are some of the hunting equipment we expose our client’s dogs to during the first few weeks of training and how we do it.
+Here is some of the hunting equipment we expose our client’s dogs to during the first few weeks of training and how we do it.

 Boats

 If you are going to hunt out of a boat, it is important to make sure you start exposing your dog to the boat on land.
-Set your boat out on your lawn, let your dog walk around it, smell it, climb in it.
+Set the boat out on your lawn, let your dog walk around it, smell it, climb in it.
 Go sit in the boat and call your dog to you.
-Throw a bumper from the boat and let the dog jump in and out of the boat doing retrieves.
-The goal is to get your dog comfortable with coming in and out of the boat, the slickness of the floor, the movement of the boat as it rocks on the ground.
+Encourage him/her to get in the boat with you.
+Encourage, not force!

 Later, you will move the boat to very shallow water.
 Use an oar to anchor the boat a bit and do the same thing.